godotengine/godot-docs/classes/class_editorspatialgizmoplugin.rst

 - :ref:`bool<class_bool>` **is_selectable_when_hidden** **(** **)** |virtual|

-Override this method to define whether Spatial with this gizmo should be selecteble even when the gizmo is hidden.
+Override this method to define whether a Spatial with this gizmo should be selectable even when the gizmo is hidden.

 ----